edge-cloud/www.edge-cloud.net/_posts/2014-06-02-monitoring-ipv6-websites-via-thousandeyes.md

   </p>
 </div>

-Looking at the same link via IPv4 (again highlighted in yellow), we don&#8217;t see any loss and a reasonable delay (See Figure 17).
+Looking at the same link via IPv4 (again highlighted in yellow), we don't see any loss and a reasonable delay (See Figure 17).
 It appears that the depicted provider has performance problems with its IPv6 traffic.

 <div id="attachment_1263" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/05/AboveNet02.png" alt="Figure 17: No issues on same segment via IPv4" width="600" height="212" class="size-full wp-image-1263" srcset="/content/uploads/2014/05/AboveNet02.png 600w, /content/uploads/2014/05/AboveNet02-360x127.png 360w" sizes="(max-width: 600px) 100vw, 600px" />